Steeping the perfect read...

 Flavor notes are developed in a controlled cupping environment.
 The coffee sits at room temperature, is sampled with a spoon, and is evaluated by multiple trained tasters working through a systematic process.
 What they collectively identify across that session becomes the vocabulary on the bag.

 A home brewer making a pourover or French press is working in a different context entirely.
 The extraction is focused, the temperature is higher, and the process surfaces one or two dominant notes rather than the full range a room-temperature cupping might reveal.
 A bag that lists five notes often produces a cup where two or three of them are clearly present.
-Identifying the broad family — chocolatey, fruity, sweet — while missing a specific note like hazelnut or blackcurrant is not a failure.
+Identifying the broad family — chocolatey, fruity, sweet — while missing a specific note like hazelnut or blackcurrant isn't a failure.
 It's how home brewing typically works.

 Not tasting the specific notes listed on a bag is normal.
 Roasters cup in controlled conditions and report what they find across multiple tasters at room temperature.
 Home brewing produces a focused extraction that surfaces one or two dominant notes.
 If a coffee reads as sweet and chocolatey, and the bag listed dark chocolate and toffee, that's a successful calibration — even if the hazelnut they mentioned didn't register.